 After all that, the deal may still yet fall through.
 If it does, you have to repeat the entire process all over again.
 Make life simple for yourself and hire a professional company/agent to do all this work for you instead.

 If you own rental property and don’t want to take those 3:00 AM phone calls concerning broken toilets, consider outsourcing the work.
-The key is to focus on acquiring cash flow properties that still deliver solid returns, even after factoring in the PM fee.
-Most PMs charge 8% or 10% of gross rent each month.
+The key is to acquire cash flow properties that still deliver solid returns, even after factoring in the PM fee.
+Most PMs charge or 10% of gross rent each month.
 This fee isn’t outrageous and is well worth it, especially if you own multiple properties.

 Real Estate Attorney